Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/File recovery.md

 Snapshots are kept in the [[How Obsidian stores data#Global settings|Global settings]], outside of the vault, to account for vault-related data loss.
 This means that snapshots are stored with the absolute path to the note.
 If you've moved your vault recently, you may need to move it back to the location where it was when the snapshot was taken.

-> [!tip] If you are using [[Introduction to Obsidian Sync|Obsidian Sync]] or [[Sync your notes across devices|other syncing services]], File recovery snapshots will not sync between devices.
+> [!tip] If you are using [[Introduction to Obsidian Sync|Obsidian Sync]] or [[Synchronisiere deine Notizen zwischen Geräten|other syncing services]], File recovery snapshots will not sync between devices.
 Snapshots are device-specific and remain local to each device.

 ## Recover a snapshot